fritzmg/contao-magnific-popup/README.md

 ## Types

 By default, the extension defines the type for all Magnific Popup instances as `image`.
-You can set any of the types supported by Magnific Popup in two ways:
+You can set any of the types supported by Magnific Popup through several ways:

 - through the `data-lightbox` parameter itself, e.g.